DataKnox/nornir_pyez/docs/pyez_commit.rst

 pyez_commit
 ===========

 Use this task to commit the candidate datastore to the committed datastore.
+You can add an optionnal comment.
 Note this performs a commit check first and performs a Rollback upon failure

 Example::